OVERALL CURE RATES

 *Liver or kidney transplant recipients are not eligible for an 8-week regimen.

-Cure = sustained virologic response (SVR12); HCV RNA <LLOQ at 12 weeks after the end of treatment.
-Relapse = HCV RNA ≥LLOQ after end-of-treatment response among subjects who completed treatment.
+Relapse = HCV RNA ≥LLOQ after end-of-treatment response among participants who completed treatment.1

 AASLD and IDSA have not endorsed, and are not sponsors of, or otherwise affiliated with, MAVYRET or AbbVie Inc.

-In non-cirrhotic patients completing 8 weeks of MAVYRET
+In non-cirrhotic patients with chronic HCV completing 8 weeks of MAVYRET

 96%